nass15456/CTFs/N0PSctf/Broken_OTP.md

 So first thing i did is to send `'\x00' * len(SECRET)` to the server to retrieve the key values for my current time, and i tried to recover the seed value using different tools like `randcrack` or `v8_rand_buster` but it didnt work for me

-Then i've got an idea, i said by myself the secret value is always the same and the time in seconds so in theory if we open 2 sockets to the server in the main time, the seed will be the same..
+Then i've got an idea, i said by myself the secret value is always the same and the time is in seconds so in theory if we open 2 sockets to the server in nearly the main time, the seed will be the same..

+And all i have to do is xor the result of `xor(0-bytes)` wich gives us the key values with `xor(secret)`

 ## My script :